Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

 work on the compute nodes.
 E.g., there is no `/run/user/$UID` directory and we have experienced that DBUS also does not work as one should expect.

+Large HPC clusters also have a small system image, so don't expect all the bells-and-whistles from a Linux workstation to be present on a large supercomputer.
+Since LUMI compute nodes are diskless, the system image actually occupies RAM which is another reason to keep it small.

 ## Programming models